-Cleavage If the implants are under the muscle, and you have very little breast tissue, you will not be able to push your breasts all the way together and get a cleavage.
+Cleavage- If the implants are under the muscle, and you have very little breast tissue, you will not be able to push your breasts all the way together and get a cleavage.
 If you have a larger amount of breast tissue, you may be able to achieve this look, because your tissues are on top of the muscle and still can be pushed together.
 With the implants on top of the muscle, you may be able to push the implants together enough to create cleavage.
-Symmastia can occur if the implants are pushed too close to the middle as they can shift without the muscle tissue to hold them in place.
-This can also occur in "under the muscle" placement if the muscle fibers disrupt after surgery.